docathon/watchtower/examples/docathon/README.rst

 To fetch commits::

-  python fetch_project_commits.py filename --auth USERNAME:TOKEN
+  python fetch_project_commits.py filename --auth_user USERNAME --auth_token TOKEN

 This not only attempts to fetch the commits, but also writes a file called ".downloaded_projects", containing org and repo name for all projects.
 This is